HABBOUBY/NEXUS-TN/README.md

   <img src="04_MEDIA/IMAGES/4K IMAGES/main_station_of_robotics-arm.png" width="600">
 </p>

-The arm rides on an **XX' linear axis** (leadscrew + nut mechanism) so it can travel horizontally between the pickup zone and the conveyor / SAMIR-KAHWEJI's back.
-Vision is handled by an **Intel RealSense depth camera**, connected to a **PC running Thonny**, where **OpenCV** (plus whatever additional Python libraries the task needs) analyzes the product before deciding what the arm should do.
-The PC then relays the decision to the **ESP32** control board, which drives the arm's servos, the leadscrew stepper, and the conveyor.

-The **custom PCB is mounted directly on the arm**, deliberately positioned and routed so that it never obstructs the arm's free range of motion — the board rides with the arm instead of trailing loose wires that could snag the mechanism.

-### The Modular Gripper System

-Instead of a single fixed end-effector, NEXUS-TN's arm uses a **two-piece Link 2** (the connecting arm segment between Arm 1 and the gripper):

-- One piece carries a **tapped (threaded bore)** interface and always stays the same — it's the part that mounts to the arm.
-- The other piece carries a **matching thread** and is specific to whichever gripper is attached.

-To switch grippers — or to mount a completely custom one you've designed yourself — you only need to swap the second, threaded piece.
-The tapped support piece (which also carries the wiring/linker routing) never changes.
-It's a small mechanical trick, but it means one arm can teach three completely different gripping principles, and it leaves the door open for anyone to design a fourth.

-Three gripper types are included as a working reference and as inspiration for your own design:
+The arm travels on an **XX' leadscrew axis**.
+An **Intel RealSense** camera feeds a **PC (Thonny + OpenCV)**, which sends decisions to the **ESP32**, driving the arm's servos, the leadscrew stepper, and the conveyor.
+The **PCB rides on the arm itself**, routed to stay clear of its full range of motion.

+**Modular gripper system:** Link 2 (arm → gripper) is split in two — a **tapped** piece that always stays on the arm, and a **threaded** piece specific to each gripper.
+Swap only the threaded piece to change grippers, or design your own.

 <table>
 <tr>
 <td width="33%" align="center">

-**Gripper Type 1 — "Bird's Beak"**
+**Type 1 — "Bird's Beak"**

 <img src="04_MEDIA/IMAGES/GRIPPER TYPE 1.PNG" width="260">

-Two jaws that don't rotate around a pivot — instead, they translate in a straight line, closing and opening like a beak.
-Closed: `/\`  ·  Open: `:/  \`
+Jaws translate in a straight line instead of pivoting.
+Closed `/\` · Open `:/ \`

 </td>
 <td width="33%" align="center">

-**Gripper Type 2 — 5-Finger "Octopus"**
+**Type 2 — 5-Finger "Octopus"**

 <img src="04_MEDIA/IMAGES/GRIPPER TYPE 2.PNG" width="260">

-Five independent fingers close around the product from multiple sides at once, closer in spirit to an octopus grip than a mechanical claw — better conformity on irregular shapes.
+Five independent fingers close around the product for better conformity on irregular shapes.

 </td>
 <td width="33%" align="center">

-**Gripper Type 3 — Classic Parallel Gripper**
+**Type 3 — Classic Parallel**

 <img src="04_MEDIA/IMAGES/GRIPPER TYPE 3.PNG" width="260">

-The familiar two-finger parallel gripper, driven through a rack-and-pinion / belt-and-pulley stage — the reference point most people will already recognize.
+Two-finger gripper driven by a rack-and-pinion / belt stage.

 </td>
 </tr>
 </table>

-Each gripper type has its own SolidWorks source, STEP export, and STL set (see [Repository Structure](#repository-structure)) so any of the three can be printed and mounted independently of the others.
+Each type has its own SolidWorks, STEP, and STL set — printable independently.

 ---